The 20 greatest Nine Inch Nails songs – ranked

 5. Closer (The Downward Spiral, 1994)

 ‘I want to fuck you like an animal / I want to feel you from the inside… My whole existence is flawed / You get me closer to God…’ The Downward Spiral’s second single might just be NIN’s most recognisable song, but it’s also one of their most misunderstood.
 Breaking through to the mainstream – despite their resolutely un-mainstream material – Closer was the closest thing The Downward Spiral offered to a radio-ready single, with its thrusting electronic beat (a heavily modified bass drum sample from Iggy Pop’s Nightclubbing), funky bassline and provocative lyrics capturing the imaginations of fans who saw it as an anthem to lust.
 It is, in fact, a powerful examination of self-hatred and obsession, with its sexually-aggressive chorus not really intended as an endorsement.
-The nightmarish Mark Romanek-directed music video was a masterwork, benchmarking the sort of imagery Trent would soon help Marilyn Manson channel to world-beating effect.
+The nightmarish Mark Romanek-directed music video was a masterwork, too.

 4. The Fragile (The Fragile, 1999)